itsdragonic/altimeline/README.md

 Once you select the timeline bar, you can select anywhere on the timeline or use the up and down arrows to look year by year.

+Newspapers tell you big world events that happened.

 [WARNING] Later years (from 1600-present) can get very laggy and finicky.

 ### Alternate History